-CAUTION: Do not remove data plates from grate assembly.
-Data plates contain important warranty and safety information.
+CAUTION: Do not remove the data plates from the grate assembly.
+The data plates contain important warranty and safety information.

-- Remove logs and heater base assembly from carton. - Note: Do not pick up heater base assembly by burners.
+Remove logs and heater base assembly from carton.
+Note: Do not pick up heater

+- base assembly by burners.
 This could damage heater.
 Always handle base assembly by grate. - 2.
 Remove all protective packaging applied to logs and heater for shipment. - Check heater for any shipping damage.
 If heater is damaged call DESA Heating, LLC at 1-866-672-6040 for replacement parts before returning to dealer.